+2.3.8 Honors Opportunities & Recognition

-2.3.8 Honors Program
+Honors Program

 Each of the Maricopa Community Colleges has an honors program.
-Interested students should contact the college honors coordinator for information about the program and available scholarships, including the Chancellor's, Foundation's, and President's Scholarships.
+Interested Students should contact the college Honors Coordinator for information about the program requirements and available scholarships, including the Chancellor's, Foundation's, President's Scholarships, and Honors Achievement Award.